hendrycks/anomaly-seg/README.md

     # To evaluate the model on out of distribution test set
     python3 eval_ood.py DATASET.list_val ./data/test.odgt

+Note: to run on single gpu please refer to this [issue#3](https://github.com/hendrycks/anomaly-seg/issues/3#issuecomment-574846086).

 To evaluate the model performance using a CRF with our code please install

     pip install pydensecrf